-- The budget is missing either expenses or income. - Expenses are more than income. - The budget does not include a cash match for the grant request. - The budget is missing breakdowns. - The budget breakdowns differ significantly from the budget itself. - The budget is missing both the three-year budget comparison and the previous year's budget breakdown.
+- The budget is missing either expenses or income. - Expenses are more than income. - The budget is missing breakdowns. - The budget breakdowns differ significantly from the budget itself. - The budget is missing both the three-year budget comparison and the previous year's budget breakdown.

-LIST OF ARTS PROGRAMS FOR FY25
+LIST OF ARTS PROGRAMS FOR FY26

-Please upload a list of your organization's arts programs planned for FY25 (July 1, 2024-June 30, 2025).
+Please upload a list of your organization's arts programs planned for FY26 (July 1, 2025-June 30, 2026).
 Programs may include exhibits, performances, classes, publications, conferences, residencies, readings, workshops, public art, etc. The list should include the names of the program, the name of the artists or groups, and estimated number of participants.
-For applicant organizations with a large number of programs, please limit your list of programs to three (3) pages.
+For applicant organizations with a large number of programs, please limit your list of programs to two (2) pages.

 - Your organization may list programs individually or group them together.
-For example, you could list a Warhol exhibit and a Picasso exhibit separately or you could group them together under the title Art Exhibits. - The programming must take place between July 1, 2024, and June 30, 2025. - List only programs produced, presented, or coordinated by the applicant organization. - Re-granting entities should not list programs presented by the organizations receiving grants. - Applicants should not list programs produced by their members. - Organizations should not list programs presented by another organization renting the applicant organization's venue or facility. - Organizations that present programs that are not arts-based should list only arts programs. - Do not list fundraisers or marketing material such as brochures, flyers, postcards, posters, ads, class schedules, etc. - If your organization produces extensive programming, you do not have to list each program, but you should list enough so that the panel gets a sense of the breadth and depth of the programs you will provide in FY25. - For programs that are not yet confirmed, list tentative or proposed programs and the details that you know at this time, or describe the type of program your organization is considering.
+For example, you could list a Warhol exhibit and a Picasso exhibit separately or you could group them together under the title Art Exhibits. - The programming must take place between July 1, 2025, and June 30, 2026. - List only programs produced, presented, or coordinated by the applicant organization. - Re-granting entities should not list programs presented by the organizations receiving grants. - Applicants should not list programs produced by their members. - Organizations should not list programs presented by another organization renting the applicant organization's venue or facility. - Organizations that present programs that are not arts-based should list only arts programs. - Do not list fundraisers or marketing material such as brochures, flyers, postcards, posters, ads, class schedules, etc. - If your organization produces extensive programming, you do not have to list each program, but you should list enough so that the panel gets a sense of the breadth and depth of the programs you will provide in FY26. - For programs that are not yet confirmed, list tentative or proposed programs and the details that you know at this time, or describe the type of program your organization is considering.